2023 GRAVEL Ride Guide

 - Riders must be on course between 7:00 a.m. and 9:00 a.m.

 We do a rolling course closure as riders move through.
 Our sweep team follows behind the final riders to remove route signs and close the course, but their role is also to keep riders moving forward throughout the day.

 Course support services are available only during the course hours.
 If you leave before the course opens or are still riding after the course closes, there will be no support services available.
 All Cycle Oregon riders still on the course after the closure time will be offered a ride to camp.
 If you choose not to take the ride you will be on your own to get back to camp.

 With a focus on sustainability and an appreciation for what Ride with GPS offers our community we will not be handing out printed maps at the event.
 All daily routes will be thoroughly signed by Cycle Oregon.

 For those using a cycling computer or Ride with GPS app on your phone we encourage you to download the digital route files listed HERE.

 Rest Stops & Lunch

-Two Rest Stops and Lunch will be available along the routes each day (depending on the route) to provide water, restrooms, beverages and snacks.
+Two Rest Stops and Lunch will be available each day to provide water, restrooms, beverages and snacks.
 Rest Stop signs alert riders when one is ahead.
-You can also see the location of each Rest Stop on the maps in the rider packet you receive at check in.
 Rest Stops are open from 8:00 a.m. to 3:00 p.m.
 In addition to the Rest Stops and Lunch, some routes include Water Stops to provide water and restrooms (indicated by a water bottle on the route map).